ewdowiak/Sicilian_Translator/README.md

 Cani Carinisi!
 ```

 Special thanks to [Prof. Dieli](http://www.dieli.net/) for contributing his translations to the project and for his encouragement.
 And a big thank you to Prof. Gaetano Cipolla of [Arba Sicula](http://www.arbasicula.org/) for his help and support.
-Their work made this project possible and their suggestions have been invaluable.  _Grazzii!_
+Their work made this project possible and their suggestions have been invaluable.  _Grazzi!_

-For more information about this project, please visit [Napizia](https://www.napizia.com/pages/ml-sicilian/ml-scn_p03.shtml).
-We look forward to seeing you there!
+For more information, please see my notes at [doviak.net](https://www.doviak.net/pages/ml-sicilian/ml-scn_p03.shtml).